eleow/shopBot/README.md

   <h3 align="center">AudioPhil, the shopbot for headphones</h3>

   <p align="center">
-    Quickly get product recommendations for headphones by just typing into a chat interface
+    Quickly get product recommendations and product information for headphones by just typing into a chat interface
     <br />
     <br />
     <br />